Yong Nyuk Lin

 Minister for Communications (1968–1975)

 In 1968, while he served as the Minister for Communications, he proposed the idea of converting military bases for commercial use.[23]
-In 1970, Yong announced the S$80 million expansion and development of Singapore Airport (now know as Changi Airport) over the next ten years.[24]
+In 1970, Yong announced the S$80 million expansion and development of Singapore Airport (now known as Changi Airport) over the next ten years.[24]
 He also introduced the Area Licensing Scheme, which imposed tolls on motorists.[5]
 In 1975, Yong stepped down as Minister for Communications after a cabinet reshuffle.[25]

 He retired in 1979 and worked as a director at Singapore Land Ltd.[5][26]